jakemcc/jakemccrary.com/source/_posts/2019-04-30-how-i-use-social-media.markdown

 # End

 So that is how I consume social media.
-It happens mostly on my computer and I use a subset of whatever the platform offers.
+It mostly happens on my computer and I use a subset of features a platform offers.
 I've reached a point where I feel like I'm getting a lot of the pros without too many of the cons.

-It is an area that I'll keep experimenting in though.
+It is an area in which I'll keep experimenting.
 I'd encourage you to as well.
 Try a different usage pattern for an extended period of time and then reflect on your changed behavior.
 Keep the changes that have made a positive impact.